 I was offered insurance, but it was completely unaffordable.
 I was a graduate student, working towards my Masters degree in Counseling Psychology during three of those years, and then I worked for free as an intern for two additional years.

-Even after the implementation of the Affordable Care Act, I share this great country with millions of fellow Americans who are still without health insurance, still in a vulnerable lifeboat, conducting private negotiations with God, praying the waters don’t get too rough.
+Even after the implementation of the Affordable Care Act, there were still millions of Americans who were without health insurance, still in a vulnerable lifeboat, conducting private negotiations with God, praying the waters wouldn’t get too rough.

-I’ve watched the countless failed calls for the repeal of Obamacare.
-Frankly, I don’t get it.
-Don’t get me wrong; I can complain just as loudly as the next person that my premiums are way too high (and about to get higher, although not as high as they would have been pre-Obamacare), and that many of the treatment options I wanted to explore during my cancer were not covered by my insurance plan, and that “Customer Service” is often anything but.
+I watched the countless failed calls for the repeal of Obamacare.
+Frankly, I didn’t get it.
+I could complain just as loudly as the next person that my premiums were way too high (and about to get higher, although not as high as they would have been pre-Obamacare), and that many of the treatment options I wanted to explore during my cancer were not covered by my insurance plan, and that “Customer Service” was often anything but.

-But I am here to tell you it’s better than having to sell my home in order to get treatment for cancer, which is exactly what I would have had to do if I had been UNinsured with a $283,787.25 hospital bill.
+But it was way better than having to sell my home in order to get treatment for cancer, which is exactly what I would have had to do if I had been UNinsured with a $283,787.25 hospital bill.
 And I’m one of the lucky ones.
-I have a home to sell.
-The enormity of my privilege is not lost on me.
+I had a home to sell.
+The enormity of my privilege was not lost on me.
 What about those who don’t have sellable assets to cover their medical expenses?
 I guess they put their hands out, asking friends and family for help.
-Or they just don’t pay it and go bankrupt.
+Or they just didn’t pay it and went bankrupt.

 Someone’s child, someone’s parent, someone’s beloved partner,someone’s best friend dies.
 Real people, flesh and bone, walking the earth one day.
 Gone the next.

-Imagine having no choice.
-Not because the disease is terminal, but because you can’t afford the life-saving treatment.
+I imagined having no choice.
+Not because the disease was terminal, but because I couldn’t afford the life-saving treatment.
 In the United States of America.
 In 2016.
-Frankly, it’s unconscionable, even obscene.
-The Affordable Care Act hasn’t completely eliminated this horrific dilemma for every American family, but it certainly made things a little bit better for millions of us.
+This struck me as unconscionable, even obscene.
+The Affordable Care Act didn’t completely eliminate this horrific dilemma for every American family, but it certainly made things a little bit better for millions of us.

-Now let’s go build on what’s been put in place so far.
-I agree with Mrs. Almost President Clinton; let’s not throw the baby out with the bath water.
-Let’s make it even more affordable for even more Americans.
-Let’s stand strong against the way too powerful special interest groups – the insurance companies, Big Pharma and the AMA, to name a few – and do the right thing (not the most profitable thing).
+If anything, more people need to be covered.
+Medical expenses have skyrocketed.
+The way too powerful special interest groups – the insurance companies, Big Pharma and the AMA, to name a few – need to do the right thing (not the most profitable thing).
 Our families and fellow citizens need it and deserve it.

 I’m willing to pay my share, even if it stings financially.
 The last thing I want to be is selfish or tight-fisted about this, because it is, literally, a matter of life or death.
-I get how, until it touches you personally, it doesn’t really touch you, but we’re the United States of America and we can see past our individual, petty self-interests.
-Right?
+I get how, until it touches you personally, it’s easy to turn a blind eye, but we’re the United States of America and we can see past our individual, petty self-interests.
+Can’t we?